-No Theory Name Original Reference HTM Example Reference Brief Description 50 Justice Theory Clemmer, E.C. and B. Schneider.
+No Theory Name Original Reference HTM Example Reference Brief Description 62 Justice Theory Clemmer, E.C. and B. Schneider.
 (1996).
 "Fair Service."
 Pp. 109-126 in S.W.
 Brown.
 D.A.
-Bowen, and T. Swartz (eds.), Advances in Services Marketing and Management, 5 .
+Bowen, and T. Swartz (eds.), Advances in Services Marketing and Management, 5.
 Greenwich, CT: JAI Press.
 Blodgett, J. G., Hill, D. J., & Tax, S. S. (1997).
 The effects of distributive, procedural, and interactional justice on postcomplaint behavior.
-Journal of Retailing, 73 (2), 185-210.
+Journal of Retailing, 73(2), 185-210.
 Lee, H. R., Murrmann, S. K., Murrmann, K. F., & Kim, K. (2010).
-Organizational justice as a mediator of the relationships between leader-member exchange and employees' turnover intentions.
-Journal of Hospitality Marketing & Management, 19(2), 97-114.
+Organizational justice as a mediator of the relationships between leadermember exchange and employees' turnover intentions.
+Journal of Hospitality Marketing & Management , 19(2), 97-114.
 Justice Theory comprises three types of justice: Distributive, Procedural, and Interactional Justice (Clemmer & Schneider, 1996).
 Distributive Justice is the perceived fairness of the tangible outcome of a dispute/ negotiation/ decision; Procedural Justice is the perceived fairness of the policies, procedures, and criteria used by decision makers in arriving at the outcome of the dispute/ negotiation; Interactional Justice is the manner in which people are treated during the conflict resolution process.
 Justice Theory posits that customers evaluate fairness with a service encounter and/ or recovery (Blodgett et al., 1997), and employees evaluate fairness on the job through the above-mentioned three types of justice.
-51 Knowledge Gap Theory Tichenor, P. J., Donohue, G.A., and Olien, C. N. (1970).
+63 Knowledge Gap Theory Tichenor, P. J., Donohue, G.A., and Olien, C. N. (1970).
 Mass Media Flow and Differential Growth in Knowledge.
-Public Opinion Quarterly, 34 , pp. 159-170.
+Public Opinion Quarterly, 34, pp. 159-170.
 Woo, E., & Schwartz, Z. (2014).
 Towards assessing the knowledge gap in medical tourism.
-Journal of Quality Assurance in Hospitality & Tourism, 15(2), 213-226.
+Journal of Quality Assurance in Hospitality & Tourism , 15(2), 213-226.
 The Knowledge Gap Theory suggests that information is not distributed evenly throughout a society, and that certain individuals or groups may have more access to information than others.
 This unequal distribution of information can lead to differences in knowledge and understanding, which in turn can affect attitudes and behaviors.
 According to the Knowledge Gap Theory, the gap in knowledge between those with more access to information and those with less access to information tends to widen over time.
 This is because those with more access to information are better equipped to acquire new information and build on their existing knowledge, while those with less access to information are more likely to remain uninformed or have outdated information (Tichenor, Donohue & Olien, 1970).
-52 Marginal Utility Theory Marshall, A. (2009).
-Principles of economics: unabridged eighth edition.
-Cosimo, Inc Park, JY., Jang, S. (2014).
-Revisit and satiation patterns: Are your restaurant customers satiated?
-International Journal of Hospitality Management , 38 , 20-29.
-Marshall (2009) expanded on the concept of marginal utility and developed the idea of consumer surplus, which is the difference between the total amount a consumer is willing to pay for a good and the actual price of the good.
-The marginal utility of a product/ service is the gain from an increase or loss from a decrease in the consumption of that good or service.
-The law of diminishing marginal utility states that additional consumption of the same product increases total utility until marginal utility reaches zero.